Blood-sugar checks on antipsychotics

 If you take an antipsychotic, your blood sugar (an HbA1c test) should be checked before you start and at least once a year.

-Not everyone is missed equally: For Native American patients this step is missed 84% of the time, versus 46% for White patients.
+This step also is not missed evenly for everyone.
+For Native American patients this step is missed 84% of the time, versus 46% for White patients.

 - I take an antipsychotic - when was my last blood-sugar (HbA1c) test?